Stock Fraud Defense

 Federal legislation overall prohibits a scheme or article to defraud a person or fraudulently obtain money from a person.
 An individual or company charged with stock fraud can result in substantial criminal penalties, permanent injunctions, disgorgement (the return of the defendant’s ill-gotten gains plus interest), jail time, and loss of reputation.

-An individual or company charged with stock fraud can face multiple violations under the following statutes:
+An individual or company charged with stock fraud can face multiple violations under the following statutes and regulations:

 The above list is non-exhaustive.
 In addition to the potential violations available at the federal level, state laws also police stock fraud.
 For instance, each state has its own securities commission to prosecute stock fraud.
 Nevertheless, stock fraud investigations are often prosecuted as federal crimes.